-Five Small Dog Breeds That Don´t Shed Much
+5 Small Dog Breeds That Don't Shed Much

 You can buy one of those new super-performing vacuums.
-You can try omega fatty acid supplements in your dog´s diet.
+You can add omega fatty acid supplements to your dog's diet.
 You can even change all of your clothes so that you always dress like your dog.

-The Shih Tzu is one of the cutest small breeds that does not shed much.
-These little lion dogs from China have a long coat that reaches to the ground and needs daily brushing, and since they do not shed need to be groomed every few months.
+The Shih Tzu is one of the cutest small breeds.
+These little lion dogs from China have a long coat that reaches to the ground and needs daily brushing, and since they do not shed, they need to be groomed every few months.

 A lot of Shih Tzu owners just keep their dogs in a “puppy cut” so that the dog does not need to be brushed so much.
-They still need to go to the groomers periodically for a haircut.
+However, they still need to go to the groomers periodically for a haircut.

-An adult Shih Tzu is only about 6 or 7 kilos (13 to 15 pounds) with large eyes, a short face, and an under bite.
+An adult Shih Tzu weighs only about 6 or 7 kilos (13 to 15 pounds) with large eyes, a short face, and an underbite.